Kaisel-source/RDO/README.md

 ### English

-This project as part of our L2 computer training at the University of Le Mans. <br>
+This project is carried out as part of our L2 computer training at the University of Le Mans. <br>
 Creation date: 19 January 2024.<br>
-Project: Kingdom of Shadows: The Awakening of Darkness
+Project: Kingdom of Shadows: The Awakening of Darkness<br>

-We have week three to week seventeen of the year 2024 to do this work.
+Duration: 14 weeks with an average of 6H/Week
-At a rate of about 9 hours per week.
+<br><br>

 The project consists of a role-playing video game (RPG) set in an open-zone fantasy medieval world.<br>
 Players are invited to explore this universe, complete quests to reveal its mysteries and improve their character by managing its levels and statistics.<br>